 I received my Special Resident Retiree Visa (SRRV) in 2007.
 For those interested in the pension-based SRRV visa, here are a few things I’ve learned.

-The pension-based SRRV allows a foreigner at least 50 years old who has a monthly pension of $1,000 or more to have permanent residence visa in the Philippines in exchange for a $10,000 investment or deposit and a $1400 application fee.
+The pension-based SRRV allows a foreigner at least 50 years old who has a monthly pension of $1,000 or more to have permanent residence visa in the Philippines in exchange for keeping a $10,000 deposit in a Philippine bank, a $1400 application fee and a $360 annual fee.
 It is an excellent option for a foreigner not married to a Philippine citizen.
 One can argue about whether it’s a good option for those married to a Philippine citizen.
 I foolishly did not get a 13a in the US, a relatively simple process.